antibug-leo/university-data-app/README.md

 # University Data App

-The **University Data App** is a web application that allows users to search for universities, view details, and manage their favorite universities.
-The app is built using modern web technologies and provides a responsive and user-friendly interface.
+The **University Data App** is a web application built with Next.js that allows users to search for universities, view details, and manage their favorite universities.
+The app is connected to a MongoDB database and provides a responsive and user-friendly interface.

 ---

 ## Features

 - **Search Universities**: Search for universities by name and country.
-- **View Details**: View university details such as name, state/province, and website.
 - **Manage Favorites**: Add or remove universities from your favorites list.
 - **Pagination**: Navigate through large datasets with pagination.
 - **Responsive Design**: Optimized for both desktop and mobile devices.